Songbird (Fleetwood Mac song)

 "Songbird" is a song by the British-American rock band Fleetwood Mac.
 The song first appeared on the band's 1977 album Rumours and was released as the B-side of the single "Dreams".
 It is one of four songs written solely by Christine McVie on the album.

 McVie frequently sang the song at the end of Fleetwood Mac concerts.
+Her former husband, John McVie, recalled that "When Christine played 'Songbird', grown men would weep.
+I did every night."

+In 2022, the song was given an orchestral arrangement by Vince Mendoza on McVie's Songbird (A Solo Collection) compilation album.
+This version received a Grammy Award for Best Arrangement, Instrumental and Vocals.

 Background

 McVie wrote "Songbird" in half an hour around midnight, but didn't have anyone around to record it.
-To ensure she did not forget the chord structure and melody, she remained awake the entire night.
+To ensure she did not forget the chord structure and melody, McVie remained awake the entire night.
 The next day, McVie played the song for producer Ken Caillat at the Sausalito Record Plant.

 Caillat loved the track and suggested she record it alone in a concert style approach.
 Their first venue of choice, the Berkeley Community Theatre, was unavailable, so the band instead booked the Zellerbach Auditorium for March 3, 1976.
 To create the appropriate ambience, Caillat ordered a bouquet of flowers to place on McVie's piano.
 He then requested three spotlights to illuminate the flowers from above.
-When McVie arrived at the auditorium, the house lights were dimmed so her attention was immediately brought to the illuminated flowers on the piano.
+When McVie arrived at the auditorium, the house lights were dimmed so her attention was brought to the illuminated flowers on the piano.

 For the recording session, 15 microphones were placed around the auditorium to capture the performance.
 The recording session went into the next morning due to the difficulty of recording the song live in one take.
 Lindsey Buckingham strummed an acoustic guitar offstage to keep the tempo.

+Disc three of the 2013 deluxe edition of Rumours, titled "More From The Recording Sessions", included an instrumental tenth take of the song, along with its demo.
+In addition to differences in structure and vocal delivery, the "Songbird" demo also featured an extra verse: "You smile / You make me feel good inside / It's a feeling / That's so hard to hide".